-Protonix, which is also known as pantoprazole, has been approved for use by the FDA since 2000.
+Protonix, which is also known as pantoprazole, has been approved for use by the Food and Drug Administration since 2000.
 The drug, which is available in delayed-release capsules and intravenous vials, is primarily used to treat ulcers and gastroesophageal reflux disease.
 While Protonix is not as widely used as other PPIs, it still carries many of the same risks.

 Protonix use has been associated with increased risks of:

 - Kidney disease, and

 It’s important to speak with a PPI injury attorney if you’ve experienced any adverse health issued while taking Protonix.
 Pharmaceutical companies have a duty to warn you of any potential risks or hazards associated with normal use of a drug.
 If you’ve been injured because of Protonix use, you have the right to hold the pharmaceutical company responsible.